Sharjeel-Afridi/CryptoDrive/README.md

 - Healthcare organizations can rely on CryptoDrive to protect patient confidentiality and comply with regulations such as HIPAA.
 With CryptoDrive, healthcare providers can securely share medical records and sensitive healthcare information while safeguarding patient privacy.

 ### Government and Military Communication:
 - Government agencies and military organizations can utilize CryptoDrive (base64 encryption) to exchange classified information securely.
-CryptoDrive will ensures that sensitive government documents and intelligence reports remain confidential and protected from adversaries.
+CryptoDrive will ensure that sensitive government documents and intelligence reports remain confidential and protected from adversaries.

 ### Intellectual Property Protection:
 - Innovators and creators in industries such as technology and entertainment can leverage CryptoDrive to protect intellectual property rights.
 CryptoDrive offers a secure environment for sharing patent applications, design blueprints, and copyrighted materials while safeguarding valuable intellectual assets.